 On vesting, the first \$1,000 of shares is paid in cash, and the balance of incentive rights will either be issued as Restricted Shares to the employee or the Company will arrange for them to be acquired for the employee's benefit by the trustee of the Blue Energy Employee Share Trust (Blue Energy EST).
 When Shares are to be acquired by the Blue Energy EST, the employer or Blue Energy will contribute the market value of the Shares at the time to be acquired to the trustee of the Blue Energy EST and the trustee shall apply those funds to acquire Shares by on-market purchase or subscription to a new issue as directed by the Board of Blue Energy.
 Restricted Shares means that they may not be sold or otherwise disposed of until first advised by the Company, which the Company shall do at the first opportunity to do so, when Shares may be sold without breaching the insider trading provisions of the Corporations Act 2001 or the Company's securities trading policy.
-At 30 June 2017, 898,645 shares have been issued or are held by the Blue Energy EST.
+At 30 June 2018, 20,919,184 shares have been issued or are held by the Blue Energy EST.

-Overview of Company Performance
+Overview of Group Performance

-The Company is currently non revenue generating and has had (losses) of (\$1.5m) (2016: \$1.7m), and a closing share price of \$0.079 (2016: \$0.022) for the financial year ended 30/06/2017.
+The Group is currently non revenue generating and has had losses of \$1.6m (2017: loss \$1.5m), and a closing share price of \$0.091 (2017: \$0.079) for the financial year ended 30/06/2018.